Udemy vs. Udacity: Which is Best for Your Online Course?

 You can choose different content types for each lecture: video, video and slide mashup, and article.

-You can also add a description to each lecture, and upload additional resources like PDFs, graphics, and external links.
+In addition, you can also add a description to each lecture, and upload additional resources like PDFs, graphics, and external links.

 You can add as many lectures per section as you like, and create different sections within your course to split up your content.
 Once you’ve uploaded your content, you can preview what your course looks like both from an instructor’s point of view and your students’.